-Thankfully, there’s an approach that’s more streamlined.
-Bring Git users and their assets into your existing Helix Core infrastructure and build pipeline.
-You can give developers whatever solution they prefer.
+You can bring Git users and their assets into your Helix Core infrastructure and build pipeline, offering developers whatever solution they prefer.
 Perforce fans can continue using Helix Core with its file-locking and exclusive-checkout benefits.
-And Git loyalists can enjoy faster operations (clone, pull, and fetch) at remote sites.
+Git loyalists can enjoy faster operations (clone, pull, and fetch) at remote sites.
 And non-developers can use their same tools while versioning assets in Helix Core.
 Win-win-win.

 Helix Core’s high-performance server merges with Helix4Git to support all of your development needs.
 Now you can manage of all your code — including large graphics and binaries — better than Git LFS.
 Plus you have access to all your build artifacts.

 Making Git work in the enterprise is a balancing act between developer satisfaction and overall productivity.
 But with Perforce, you have many options, including tools that were built to withstand petabytes of data worked by tens of thousands of concurrent users in even the most complex and secure DevOps environments.

 Helix Core has been solving customers’ performance and scale challenges from the beginning.
 Our solutions were built from the ground up to support distributed teams that need to move large data sets over long distances and accelerate multi-file, multi-repo product builds.

 Helix4Git makes it easy to scale, automate, and gain visibility into your Git DevOps pipeline while letting developers choose their front-end tools.
 We also offer Helix TeamHub for code management.
 These tools support large-scale, Git-based projects with continuous build, integration, and test processes.